Generalized Penalty for Circular Coordinate Representation: Volume uniform sampling scheme

-In this way, circular coordinates may as well provide informative reference when we are interested in the sampling scheme on high dimensional datasets.
-In short, under different sampling schemes, the circular coordinates under $L_2$ penalty functions: \begin{enumerate} \item would not create qualitative difference in the distribution of coordinate values, and hence the distribution of constant edges. \item would usually display significant difference in the correlation plots associated with the circular coordinates. \end{enumerate} In contrast, since the circular coordinates under $L_1$ and generalized penalty functions accommodate the sparsity in the dataset, when the rejection sampling distribute the sample points more evenly over the manifold, we would observe that the circular coordinates with generalized penalty functions under difference sampling schemes: \begin{enumerate} \item would generate qualitative difference in the distribution of constant edges. \item would also display difference in the correlation plots associated with the circular coordinates. \end{enumerate} The observations we obtained from the comparison between parameter uniform and volume uniform schemes in this section provide addition evidence to the claim that the sampling scheme of the dataset is an important factor in TDA \citep{niyogi2008finding,tausz2011applications}.
+In this way, circular coordinates may as well provide an informative reference when we are interested in the sampling scheme on high-dimensional datasets.
+In short, under different sampling schemes, the circular coordinates under $L_2$ penalty functions: \begin{enumerate} \item Would not create a qualitative difference in the distribution of coordinate values, and hence the distribution of constant edges. \item Would usually display significant difference in the correlation plots associated with the circular coordinates. \end{enumerate} In contrast, since the circular coordinates under $L_1$ and generalized penalty functions accommodate the sparsity in the dataset, when the rejection sampling distributes the sample points more evenly over the manifold, we would observe that the circular coordinates with a generalized penalty function under a difference sampling scheme: \begin{enumerate} \item Would generate a qualitative difference in the distribution of constant edges. \item Would also display a difference in the correlation plots associated with the circular coordinates. \end{enumerate} The observations we obtained from the comparison between parameter uniform and volume uniform schemes in this section provide additional evidence to the claim that the sampling scheme of the dataset is an important factor in TDA \cite{niyogi2008finding,tausz2011applications}.
 It also brings up a new question that how the topology in the approximating complex $\Sigma$ could reflect the empirical distribution.
 In asymptotics, when the sample size $n\rightarrow\infty$, we expect that the approximating complex $\Sigma$ would have the same topology as $M$; and we also expect that the empirical distribution would converge to the true density.
-Therefore, it remains an interesting question how these two aspects of the dataset interact \citep{Luo_etal2019}.
+Therefore, it remains an interesting question how these two aspects of the dataset interact \cite{Luo_etal2019}.

-After having tested our assumptions on the simulations above, we will extend our observations (above and those on page \pageref{properties1}) on generalized penalty functions to real datasets.
+After having tested our assumptions on the simulations above, we will extend our observations (above and those on page \pageref{properties1}) on generalized penalty functions to real datasets. \FloatBarrier